The Season (Steve Perry album)

 The Season is a Christmas album and the fourth studio album by the American singer and songwriter Steve Perry.
 It was released on November 5, 2021, by Fantasy Records.

 It debuted at number 6 on the Billboard Top Album Sales chart.

 A Digital Deluxe Edition with 2 additional songs was released on October 28, 2022.

+A third version, titled The Season 3, and released on Dark Horse Records on November 8, 2024, includes 6 new songs.

 Critical reception

 Louder gave the album two and a half stars, saying, "if you’re hoping to hear any trace of the rock stylings that made Perry famous, then it’s probably best skip this gooey, Buble-esque affair."

 RIFF Magazine said, "Does the world need a Steve Perry Christmas record?
 Beyond the shadow of any human doubt … no. It doesn’t."

 Track listing

 Personnel

 Credits for The Season adapted from liner notes.